ainneo/tech-news-api2.1/README.md

 ## Description
-This is a simple responsive react.js tech news site.
+This is a simple responsive react.js site, featuring tech and AI news for geeks.
+The site makes API calls to G News, using Axios.

 ## Technologies Used
 * React.js